-CORE is focused on finding at-risk youth for psychotic disorders before or at the time of their first psychotic break, in order to provide treatment and family support that can psychotic disorder prevent a developing.
-Since inception, roughly 100 individuals were screened, over 40 were admitted into the program, and three multifamily groups were established.
+CORE is focused on finding at-risk youth for psychotic disorders before or at the time of their first psychotic break, in order to provide treatment and family support that can prevent a psychotic disorder from developing.
+Since inception, roughly 100 individuals were screened, over 40 were admitted into the program, and three multi-family groups were established.